Stapleton Road railway station: History

 When the railways were nationalised in 1948, Stapleton Road came under the aegis of the Western Region of British Railways.
 A gradual decline of services at Stapleton Road began.
 While as late as 1963 name boards at the station read "Bristol Stapleton Road", trains between South Wales and the South Coast were eventually re-routed via Bristol Temple Meads – the introduction of diesel multiple units making it easier for the trains to reverse – and no longer called at Stapleton Road.
 Passenger numbers along the Clifton Extension Railway, now known as the Severn Beach Line, also dropped, and in 1963 the Beeching report suggested that all services along the line be withdrawn.
 In the end, services continued to Severn Beach but were discontinued via Henbury and Pilning.
 The goods yard was closed on 29 November 1965, and staff were withdrawn from the station from 17 July 1967 as a cost-saving measure.
 In 1975 the M32 motorway was opened north of the station, passing through the southern end of the goods yard.
 The eastern tracks were removed in 1984, although the bridge which carried the line across the A432 and M32 was left intact.
 The remaining station buildings were demolished at the same time, the buildings on the island platform having already been removed by 1958.
 Plans to use the disused trackbed as part of a light rail scheme linking the city centre to the northern suburbs were formed in the late 1990s, with the aim of an operational scheme by 2008, but the plans had been shelved by 2004.
-It was suggested in 2008 that the trackbed could be used as a cycle path to join together communities which had been separated by the construction of the M32 motorway, however this was dropped due to Network Rail asserting that the trackbed might be necessary for future rail expansion.
+It was suggested in 2008 that the trackbed could be used as a cycle path to join communities which had been separated by the construction of the M32 motorway, however this was dropped due to Network Rail asserting that the trackbed might be necessary for future rail expansion.